 Teachers of preschool-age children, typically between the ages of three and five, play a crucial role in helping to develop their social-emotional, cognitive, language, and physical skills.
 Preschool teachers are responsible for writing curriculum, planning lessons and activities, tracking children’s progress, and providing a safe and positive learning environment that supports children’s growth and development.

-The rewards of becoming a preschool teacher are immeasurable.
-Let’s delve deeper into how you can become a preschool teacher and the education, training, and skills needed to succeed in this field.
+If you’re interested in early childhood education, you may be wondering how to become a preschool teacher.
+The rewards of this career are immeasurable.
+Let’s delve into the steps to becoming a preschool teacher and the education, training, and skills needed to succeed in this field.

 Create a safe and nurturing environment for children